Randal Pham, MD, MS, FACS

 If you’re tired of reaching for the reading glasses or bifocals every time you want to see something up close, you may be a candidate for refractive lens exchange (RLE).
 Randal Pham, MD, MS, FACS, offers refractive lens exchange surgery in San Jose, California.
+Dr. Pham is the first surgeon in the U.S. to implant the PanOptix trifocal intraocular lens, the first advanced lens available in the U.S. that enhance your vision for clear, complete focus at distance, intermediate and near vision without blurry zones.
+You will experience brighter, vivid colors and permanently reduce your need to wear glasses.
 To find out if you would benefit from RLE, use the convenient online tool or call the practice to schedule an appointment today.

 Refractive lens exchange, also called lens replacement surgery or clear lens extraction, is a surgical process that replaces your eye’s natural lens with an artificial lens to improve your focus, achieve better vision, and reduce the need for bifocals or reading glasses.
 The type of lens used to replace your natural lens depends on your vision needs and overall eye health.
 There are three lens types: